eclipse/xtext/xtext-website/documentation/15_runtime_concepts.md

 ##### Eclipse Project-Based Containers {#project-based-containers}

-If the class path based mechanism doesn't work for your case, Xtext offers an alternative container manager based on plain Eclipse projects: Each project acts as a container and the project references **Properties-\>Project References** are the visible containers.
+If the class path based mechanism doesn't work for your case, Xtext offers an alternative container manager based on plain Eclipse projects: Each project acts as a container and the project references *Properties &rarr; Project References* are the visible containers.

 In this case, your runtime module should define